 Key takeaways to keep in mind when marketing to Gen Z

 - Be transparent.
-If you have something to hide – anything from company culture to corporate responsibility to a not-so-sparkling restroom – they will find it and share it with the world.
+Because they care about the world, Gen Z wants companies to be socially and environmentally responsible.
+Share your brand’s core values and mission, be transparent in your products and highlight the social good you provide.
 Transparency also relates to customer data – they want to know what personal information is being collected, how it’s being used and what measures are in place to protect it.

 - Be inclusive.
 Ask them to participate and give them a reason to by engaging them with contests and custom content.
 Encourage collaboration for a social cause or opportunity to influence or earn recognition from their peers.
 Also, Gen Z will market for you.
 Provide a fantastic customer experience and they are more likely to broadcast it to their network.
 Alternatively, if you provide bad service, be prepared for the internet to know about it.